Democracy, Political Literacy & Transformative Education (DPLTE) Research Project

 Overview of the Project

-The research aims to produce several studies on democracy in education as well as key theme reports (policy, institutional culture, pedagogy, curriculum, epistemology, leadership, and experiential/informal education) in relation to education for democracy.
+The research sought to produce several studies on democracy in education as well as key theme reports (policy, institutional culture, pedagogy, curriculum, epistemology, leadership, and experiential/informal education) in relation to education for democracy.

-This final report includes a robust comparative, critical analysis of themes, trends and issues across the sites, providing significant information to local, national and international educational-systems, decision-makers, stakeholders, and scholars.
+This final report on this research project (see the home page for a link) includes a robust comparative, critical analysis of themes, trends and issues across the sites, providing significant information to local, national and international educational-systems, decision-makers, stakeholders, and scholars.
 A range of scholarly articles and manuscripts, presentations, reports, and instruments and protocols designed for the education/policy/community sectors, are, thus, made available with the intent of facilitating and extending the engagement process.

 Cultivating a dynamic and dialectical dialog throughout the project is of the utmost importance, and we encourage input and participation from a range of interests, groups, sectors and people.